VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: The Video-Text Duet Interaction Format

+(1) For the chat template, inspired by but different from the LIVE framework which is used to implement VideoLLM-Online \cite{Chen2024VideoLLMonlineOV}, we consider the video stream as a conversation participant just like the role of user/assistant, and the input sequence consists of alternating turns among these three roles.
 (2) For the turn-taking rule, when the turn of the user or assistant ends, the video stream can take the floor and start its turn to input video frames.
 When each single frame is consumed, both the user and the assistant role can interrupt the video stream at any time, and start its own turn to query or generate a response, as totally decided by the user or the assistant, respectively.